nicobautista/Slosh2022/README.md

 ### Section 7: K-Matrix Creation Section
 This section can only be run if all 12 tests have been performed, meaning that there are 12 CSV files, and all 12 start/end points have been found.
-A K matrix will be created at the end.
+A 9x6 K matrix will be created at the end.
+Save this matrix as "K96.mat".

 ### Section 8: Get Matrix Inverse
-This section will invert the matrix found in the previous section.
-This inverted matrix can be used to obtain the 'calibrated' loads.
+This section will reshape the matrix found in the previous section into a 6x6 matrix using the equations for `Vfx_Ks`, `Vfy_Ks`, `Vfz_Ks`, `Vtx_Ks`, `Vty_Ks`, and `Vtz_Ks`.
+This 6x6 matrix will then be inverted to be used to find the 'calibrated' loads.
-Store this matrix and use it in LabVIEW.
+Save this matrix as "K66inv.mat".

+## `postprocess.m`
+This script reads a CSV file containing the 9-column force data obtained from slosh experiments, detrends and filters this data, and calculates the net forces and torques of the system using the K matrix obtained from `main.m`.

+1. Set `sr` to the sampling rate (in Hz).
+2. Set the filter parameters: Cutoff frequency (Hz) using the `cutoff_f` variable, and the order of the filter using the `filt_order` parameter.
+3. Set `csv_file_name` to the path to the CSV file.
+4. Set `percentageToPlot` to the desired percentage (of the time axis) to plot.
+This will plot half of that amount before the middle point, and the other half after.
+For example, if 10% is selected and there's 100 data points, it will plot from 45-55.
+5. Run the **Using K66** or the **Using K96** section (or both) to generate a tiled figure including 6 plots corresponding to Fx, Fy, Fz, Tx, Ty and Tz.

+### Using K66
+This section uses the 6x6 K matrix to find the net forces and torques of the system.
+It does so by finding Vfx, Vfy, Vfz, Vtx, Vty, and Vtz using Fx1,Fx2,Fx3,Fy1,Fy2,Fy3,Fz1,Fz2,Fz3.
+It then uses the 6 voltages and the 6x6 inverse K matrix to find the 3 net forces and torques of the system.

+### Using K66
+This section uses the 9x6 K matrix to find the net forces and torques of the system.
+It does so by making use of the '\' MATLAB operator to solve the system of linear equations including the 6x1 Force and Torque vector, 9x6 K matrix, and 9x1 Forces (voltages) vector using the least squares method.